zaphpa/zaphpa/README.md

 ## History

-First major user of Zaphpa, in production, was [NPR](http://npr.org)'s software teams, benefiting from thorough bug-fixing, various contributions and overall creativity of these wonderful teams.
+First major user of Zaphpa, in production, was [NPR](http://npr.org)'s API.
+Zaphpa hugely benefited from this use through meticulous bug-fixing, various contributions and overall creativity of the wonderful NPR software teams.

 Zaphpa is now used by a variety of organizations worldwide.
 If you use Zaphpa and want to be listed here, please open a pull request.